 Sadly, that does not seem to be entirely true.
 Yes, Montand was originally an Italian named Ivo Livi, and it is this pseudo-Jewish last name that led to the claims.
 In fact, during World War II, the Nazis thought that Montand was Jewish, thinking that he changed it from Levi to Livi...
 He explained that if he did change it, it would have been a little less obvious (which he would... later).
 Thankfully for Montand, the Nazis bought it.

 So why should the non-Francophiles know of Montand?
-Well, he was partially responsible for breaking up the Marilyn Monroe - Arthur Miller marriage after having an affair with Marilyn on the set of a "Let's Make Love".
+Well, he was partially responsible for breaking up the marriage of Marilyn Monroe and Arthur Miller marriage after having an affair with Marilyn on the set of a "Let's Make Love".

 An exemplary career indeed.